Girls' Night: Plot

-Set in working class, northern England, Jackie Simpson and Dawn Wilkinson have been life-long best friends and in-laws, as Dawn is married to Jackie's brother Steve.
-The two women work together side-by-side in a factory, and have a girls night every Friday.
+Set in a working class town in the North of England, Jackie Simpson and Dawn Wilkinson have been life-long best friends and in-laws, as Dawn is married to Jackie's brother Steve.
+The two women work together side-by-side in a factory, and have a girls’ night every Friday.

-One Friday night, in the bingo hall while Jackie is fooling around with the manager Paul, Dawn wins the Bingo jackpot, 100,000 pounds.
-As they always split their winnings, Jackie is due to get 50,000, so she happily cleans out her things, leaving her husband Dave the house keys with a note saying that he can keep the house.
+One Friday night, in the bingo hall while Jackie is having a dalliance with the manager, Paul, Dawn wins the Bingo jackpot, £100,000.
+As they always split their winnings, Jackie is due to get £50,000, so she happily cleans out her things, leaving her husband Dave the house keys with a note saying that he can keep the house.
 Jackie surprises her lover with her belongings, hoping to stay awhile.

-The next day, clashing with the boss, Jackie gets sacked.
+The next day, clashing with the foreman, Jackie gets sacked.
 Shortly after, Dawn collapses and is rushed to the hospital.
-Undergoing a barrage of tests, they discover she has cancer again (she'd had breast cancer years ago).
-He tells her they want to immediately put her on a course of radiation therapy.
-When Steve picks her up, she says nothing, but arriving home, seeing her teenagers roughhousing, she inexplicably starts crying.
+Undergoing a barrage of tests, they discover she has cancer again (she'd had breast cancer some years ago).
+The oncologist tells her they want to immediately put her on a course of radiation therapy.
+When Steve picks her up, she says nothing, but arriving home, seeing her teenagers playfighting, she inexplicably starts crying.

-That Friday, the sisters-in-law go to the bingo party to collect the check.
+That Friday, the sisters-in-law go to the bingo party to collect the cheque.
 When asked what she will do with the money, Jackie quips in the idea of a trip to Las Vegas.
 Dave brings her a document officially getting her off the mortgage.
 Jackie then finds out that Dawn had been in hospital.

-On Monday, Dawn is off the line at work and given a simpler task usually given to newbies, a more isolating job.
-Steve gives Jackie a check for only 35,000 pounds (instead of the 50,000 Dawn had promised her).
-After the second course of radiation, Dawn vomits and begins to lose hair.
+On Monday, Dawn is off the line at work and given a simpler task usually given to young people, a more isolating job.
+Steve gives Jackie a cheque for only £35,000 (instead of the £50,000 Dawn had promised her).
+After the second course of radiotherapy, Dawn vomits and begins to lose hair.
 She announces that she will pack it in at work.